Chance The Rapper Marries Longtime Love Kirsten Corley In Star-Studded Ceremony

 Chance and Corley share a 3-year-old daughter named Kensli Bennett.

-A few A-list names made it onto the guest list, including Kim Kardashian, Kanye West, and comedian Dave Chapelle.
-According to the source, Kardashian and West were the final guests to arrive but kept a close eye on the touching ceremony and clapped along with smiles as the couple shared their first married kiss.
+A few A-list names made it onto the guest list, including Kim Kardashian, Kanye West, and comedian Dave Chappelle.
+According to the source, Kardashian and West were the final guests to arrive, but kept a close eye on the touching ceremony and clapped along with smiles on their faces as the couple shared their first married kiss.

-Following the ceremony, Chapelle, Kardashian, and West chatted on the lawn and waited to see the newlyweds.
+Following the ceremony, Chappelle, Kardashian, and West chatted on the lawn and waited to see the newlyweds.

 “It looked like they were very happy to be there and to see their friend get married.
-They both never stopped smiling,” the source said of Kardashian and West.
+They both never stopped smiling,” the source said of the Wests.

 Corley posted a photo from the nuptials on her private Instagram account, according to Entertainment Tonight.
 The photo showed herself and Chance walking down the aisle together.
 In the caption, she wrote, “Mr. and Mrs.”